How to Take Advantage of an IV Crush

 Implied volatility is the expected volatility of an underlying asset over time.
 It is one of the key data points for pricing options and it will be a big factor in deciding the profitability of your options trades.

 One of the most important factors to look out for is known as “IV Crush”.
-IV crush is a situation where the extrinsic value of an option contract drops sharply due to a significant event occurring in the market, such as corporate earnings or a regulatory announcement.
+IV crush is a situation where the extrinsic value of an option contract drops sharply because of a significant event occurring in the market, such as corporate earnings or a regulatory announcement.

 In my thirty years of trading options, I have witnessed many surprise events that led to an IV crush and learned how to prepare for such events.